danielsource/proc/README.md

         return 1;
     }

-    # There aren't strings, so argv[] is wasteful, taking up 8 bytes
+    # There aren't character strings, so argv[] is wasteful,
-    # per character for each pointed "string".
+    # since each "string" contains each character in 8 bytes (instead of 1).

     # Print a Fibonacci sequence number
     PutInt(fibonacci(StrToInt(argv[1]), memfib));